BlueBrain/Currentscape/README.md

 Currentscape can be pip installed with all its dependencies with the following line:

-    pip install -i https://bbpteam.epfl.ch/repository/devpi/simple/ currentscape[all]
+    pip install -i https://bbpteam.epfl.ch/repository/devpi/simple/ currentscape[example]

-This install the currentscape module and its dependencies, as well as the dependencies needed for the current extraction, and for the example reproducing the currentscape plot from the original paper.
-You can also select the dependencies you want by putting them into the brackets instead of 'all' (If you want multiple dependencies, you have to separate them by commas).
-The available dependencies are:
+This install the currentscape module and its dependencies, as well as the dependencies needed for the example reproducing the currentscape plot from the original paper.

-- extract_currs
-- example

-Do not put any brackets if you just want to plot currentscapes, and are not interested in current extraction, or the original example.
+Do not put any brackets if you just want to plot currentscapes, and are not interested in the original example.

 Note that you also have the possibility of using [BluePyEModel](https://bbpgitlab.epfl.ch/cells/bluepyemodel) (which can call currentscape) to extract the currents and plot currentscapes.